Chez Panisse Cafe Review, Berkeley

 Posted by Foodnut.com

-Chez Panisse Cafe is the lower cost, a la carte menu restaurant upstairs from famous Chez Panisse.
-We visited the main restaurant Chez Panisse downstairs in 2012 and reviewed it.
+Chez Panisse Cafe is the lower cost, more casual, a la carte menu restaurant upstairs from famous Chez Panisse.
+We dined at the main restaurant Chez Panisse previously.
 Alice Waters started a food revolution here, way back in 1971.
 She strives to serve only the highest quality products, and only when they are in season.
 All produce, meat, poultry, and fish come from farms, ranches, and fisheries guided by principles of sustainability.
 This restaurant has produced many famous chefs that have gone on to start their own restaurants.
+Our last visit was in February 2014.

 17% service charge applies to both floors.
-Each floor has its own kitchen.
+Each floor has its own dedicated kitchen.
+Be sure to walk by and checkout the beauty.

 Chez Panisse Cafe Menu Pictures (Click to zoom into any picture)